molecule-protocol/molecule-core/README.md

 ### Subscription Payment

-Proof of payment can be implemented with whitelisting logic.
+Proof of payment can be implemented with adding an allowlist logic.
 By adding this payment check, proof of payment and even subscription payment can be verified before allowing smart contract executions.
 By decoupling the payment at the smart contract level, it enables subscriptions, installments, and many other payment options for DeFi projects.

 ## Ecosystem

 Features like payment services, AML, and KYC are common use cases.
-Service providers can publish their Molecule Smart Contract address and allow any project to use their service.
+Service providers can publish their Molecule Smart Contract address and allow any project to use their services.
 They can also use the Molecule Protocol to implement payment services, essentially enabling the SaaS model on-chain.

 By standardizing the construction of rule engines using the Molecule Protocol, even complex rules can be implemented easily and in a composable way.
 This removes duplicate implementations and maximizes value for service providers.

 ## Contribution

 Can you think of more use cases that the Molecule Protocol can support?
-Please describe your idea or demo your idea to us so we can share it with the entire community.
+Please describe your idea, or demo your idea, or submit a PR (pull request) to us so we can share it with the entire community!

 ## Questions?